Advaita Vedanta: Smarta Tradition

 The Smarta tradition of Hinduism is a synthesis of various strands of Indian religious thought and practice, which developed with the Hindu synthesis, dating back to the early first century CE.
-It is particularly found in south and west India, and revers all Hindu divinities as a step in their spiritual pursuit.
+It is particularly found in south and west India, and reveres all Hindu divinities as a step in their spiritual pursuit.
 Their worship practice is called Panchayatana puja.
 The worship symbolically consists of five deities: Shiva, Vishnu, Devi or Durga, Surya and an Ishta Devata or any personal god of devotee's preference.

 In the Smarta tradition, Advaita Vedānta ideas combined with bhakti are its foundation.
 Adi Shankara is regarded as the greatest teacher and reformer of the Smarta.
 According to Alf Hiltebeitel, Shankara's Advaita Vedānta and practices became the doctrinal unifier of previously conflicting practices with the smarta tradition.

 Philosophically, the Smarta tradition emphasizes that all images and statues (murti), or just five marks or any anicons on the ground, are visibly convenient icons of spirituality saguna Brahman.
 The multiple icons are seen as multiple representations of the same idea, rather than as distinct beings.
 These serve as a step and means to realizing the abstract Ultimate Reality called nirguna Brahman.
 The ultimate goal in this practice is to transition past the use of icons, then follow a philosophical and meditative path to understanding the oneness of Atman (Self) and Brahman – as "That art Thou".